 - No sparkling water?
 No problem.
 Add 2-teaspoons of baking soda to the batter.
 This gives the same carbonation effect of beer or sparkling water.

 - Use sweetened coconut - I've made this before with unsweetened and it wasn't as flavorful

-If you are lucky enough to have any of these leftover, heat the oven to 325º, place shrimp on baking sheet uncovered, and heat 15-20 minutes.
+If you are lucky enough to have any leftover fried coconut shrimp, heat the oven to 325º, place shrimp on a parchment lined (or aluminum foil) baking sheet uncovered, and heat 15-20 minutes.
 If you reheat them in foil, they get soggy.